tweag/topiary/README.md

 When formatting inputs from disk, language selection is detected from the input files' extensions.
-To format standard input, you must specify either `--language` or `--query` arguments, omitting any input files.
+To format standard input, you must specify the `--language` and, optionally, `--query` arguments, omitting any input files.

 #### Visualise